 Only risk-assessed or approved substances, as outlined in national regulations and recommendations, can be used to manufacture paper and board FCMs.2 This requirement covers raw materials, such as fresh and recycled fiber pulp, as well as production aids, refining agents, coatings, ink, adhesives, and other additives used throughout the papermaking process.

 National guidelines, such as Germany’s BfR Recommendation XXXVI, set limits on the maximum acceptable levels of selected chemicals in fiber-based FCMs.
-Manufacturers should ensure that these are not present in the product in amounts exceeding the limits listed in Table 1.
+Manufacturers should ensure that restricted chemicals are not present in the product in amounts exceeding the limits listed in Table 1.

 Table 1.
 Selected chemical parameters for intentionally added substances3